 Now, you’ll want to check between the ground wire, which will be either green or bare copper, and a neutral wire.
 This should display as 0 volts; otherwise, it may again indicate an open neutral wire.
 Finally, check between the black wire and the ground.
 This should register at 120 volts; a lower voltage reading may indicate an open ground on the circuit or electrical service.

-In the Canton area, Beck Electric Company can provide a full range of electrical solutions such as troubleshooting issues, custom lighting packages, and complete service replacements.
+In the Canton area, Beck Electric, Generators & Plumbing can provide a full range of electrical solutions such as troubleshooting issues, custom lighting packages, and complete service replacements.
 Reach out to our team to get a custom-tailored solution for all of your electrical needs.